 Across Africa, the transformational abilities of tourism have proven invaluable in helping to repair the relationship between people and planet.
 Sustainable certification standards, like those instituted by South Africa’s Fair Trade Tourism, have ushered in new awareness for tourism that benefits communities socially, economically and environmentally.
-This awareness has translated into action on the island of Madagascar.
-A country of startling contrasts, its incredible natural beauty and unique ecosystems are offset by a rapidly expanding and largely impoverished population, threatening species found nowhere else on earth.
+This awareness has translated into action on the island of Madagascar responsible travel program.
+A country of startling contrasts, its incredible natural beauty, and unique ecosystems are offset by a rapidly expanding and largely impoverished population, threatening species found nowhere else on earth.

 Fair Trade Tourism’s globally recognized and internationally lauded standards were formally adopted by Madagascar last year and there are currently six certified products that showcase the island’s people, endemic species and natural vistas to the world.

-Lodges that Are Helping Residents Increase Their Marketable Hospitality Skills
+Madagascar Responsible Travel: Lodges Helping Residents Increase Hospitality Skills

 Iharana Bush Camp and Bushhouse are helping local people to increase their marketable hospitality skills.
 Located in the north of Madagascar, overlooking the Ankarana Tsingy, Iharana Bush Camp has become a beacon of hope for the communities around it.
 Staffed by local villagers who receive ongoing training in all aspects of hospitality, Iharana has also trained and deployed scientists from the community who are studying the area’s ecosystem, helping to broaden its understanding.